 Cameron is a water where natural imitations will do you very well and it just feels right to do so.
 Fishing lures on Cameron would be like spinning on the Test.
 It's just the feel of the place from the cosy brick built fishing bothy with its coal fire and rods on the wall (I hope it hasn't changed) to the feel of the place of an evening when the trout are on the feed.
 Call 01334 477488 for permits.
 Google Map Reference 56.292342, -2.844212

 Have trout fishing on the Tweed form Monksford to Littledean on the South Bank and Dryburgh to Dalcove Burn on the North Bank.
 Permits from Frame's Newsagent and the Gun Room in St Boswells.
-Visitor Season, fortnight and day tickets available.
-Contact, William Roger on 01835 830714.
+Visitor season, fortnight and day tickets available.
+Call 01835 830714.

 In a joint venture with Kelso AA the Association has taken on the fishing at the Watch Reservoir near Longformacus.
 Call 01835 822650 for bookings.